ILiedAboutCake/blog/content/posts/04-22-2021-a-timeline-of-destinygg-website-and-forks.md

 +++
 date = "2021-04-26"
-title = "A Historical Review of Destiny.gg Development and Unaffiliated Forks" tags = ["Omniliberalism"]
+title = "A Historical Review of Destiny.gg Development and Unaffiliated Forks" tags = ["Streaming","Omniliberalism","OpenSource"]
 +++

 # Preface

 I guess I wouldn't be a true Destiny orbiter without needing to release my own manifesto.
-Over the years both the Destiny.gg codebase and spinoffs have come into the spotlight, usually devolving into typical online debate discourse about stolen code, betrayals, licensing and incorrectly given credit.
+Over the years both the Destiny.gg codebase and new forks have come into the spotlight, usually devolving into typical online debate discourse about stolen code, betrayals, licensing and incorrectly given credit.
 Being the current maintainer of the original codebase, and handling operations for its largest deployment I want to create a point of reference to the largest misconceptions.

-The views expressed here are my own, and may not reflect others involvements in related projects or Destiny himself.
+The views expressed here are my own, and may not reflect others' involvements in related projects or Destiny himself.
 There is a reason this is on cake.sh, not Destiny.gg.

 # Understanding GitHub and Open Source Projects